gobitfly/eth2-knowledge-base/beaconcha.in-explorer/mobile-app-less-than-greater-than-beacon-node.md

 ## Lodestar

-Add the following CLI flags to your Lodestar validator and beaconnode `--monitoring.endpoint 'https://beaconcha.in/api/v1/client/metrics?apikey=YOUR_API_KEY' --metrics`
+Add the following CLI flag to your Lodestar validator and beaconnode `--monitoring.endpoint 'https://beaconcha.in/api/v1/client/metrics?apikey=YOUR_API_KEY'`

 You can find your API Key in the [account settings](https://beaconcha.in/user/settings#api).